godotengine/godot-docs/classes/class_os.rst

 Dumps all used resources to file (only works in debug).

-Entry format per line: "Resource Type : Resource Location"
+Entry format per line: "Resource Type : Resource Location".

 At the end of the file is a statistic of all used Resource Types.